WHAT Is a Brand Guide and WHY Do You Need One?

 Your brand guide might be just a few pages long, or it could look like a short book.
 A detailed set of branding guidelines ensures your branding stays consistent and that you offer the same level of service at every point of interaction with your customers.

 So what goes into the making of a brand guide?

+- Visual design identity and assets.
 These include external branding images, like your logo, that make it easy for consumers to recognize your brand.
 They also act as a brand style guide that includes specifications for your logo’s use on signage, marketing collateral, and other customer-facing branding opportunities.
-As a brand style guide, it can act as a place to keep font and color palette preferences as well as other approved images for marketing consistency.
+As a brand style guide, it can act as a place to keep font and color palette preferences and other approved images for marketing consistency.

-If you want to reach as many customers as possible, chances are you not only have a website or blog but a strong presence on various social media platforms.
+- Social media and content strategy.
+If you want to reach as many customers as possible, chances are you not only have a website or blog but a solid presence on various social media platforms.
 Your brand guide should also have a style guide that keeps your company’s voice consistent across all platforms.
-It’s an integral part of providing the same level of customer service to all of your customers, no matter how they engage with you.
+It’s an integral part of providing the same level of customer service to all your customers, no matter how they interact with you.

 A solid brand guide is something you should give to each new employee during onboarding.
 It will take time for them to get up to speed with company protocol and workflows, but this guide will help give them confidence, and be able to dive in more quickly.